 - For your safety, we highly recommend the use of safety belts while lifting weights.

-- Olympic style lifts i.e. cleans, snatches, and jerks are only allowed on the lifting platform located in the free weight area.
+- Olympic style lifts i.e. cleans, snatches, and jerks are NOT permitted.

 - Do not stand on weight benches.
 Use equipment for its intended purpose only.